the-ahuja-lab/scCamAge/README.md

 ```
 $ docker cp container_id:WDir/file-name .
 ```
-This command will copy the **folder** from the **CamAge** container with ID **container_id** under the WDir/ directory inside the container to the host's current directory.
+This command will copy the **folder** from the **scCamAge** container with ID **container_id** under the WDir/ directory inside the container to the host's current directory.

 ---

 ## Running CamAge
-There are two CamAge Docker images available: one optimized for GPU usage and the other for CPU.
+There are two scCamAge Docker images available: one optimized for GPU usage and the other for CPU.
 Users can select the appropriate image based on their specific requirements.

 ## 1. Segmenter
 This command segments yeast cell images.